micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-As Jesus passed on from there, He saw a man named Matthew sitting at the tax collector's office; and He said to him, [^g]Be My disciple [side with My party and follow Me].
+As Jesus passed on from there, He saw a man named Matthew sitting at the tax collector's office; and He said to him, Be My disciple [side with My party and follow Me].
 And he rose and followed Him.